WHERE THE LIVING'S EASY

 If you haven’t had enough time in the sunshine, stay longer.
 Here’s how you can spend 48 hours on Moreton Island.

 We’ve saved one of the best till last.
 Spend your last evening at Eat Street Northshore; a foodie’s paradise built from shipping containers.
-Eat from any corner of the world, grab a few cocktails to wash down all that amazing street food, and save room for dessert: The Golden Gaytime conut is what happens when culinary creatives decide to step up an Aussie classic a couple of notches.
+Eat from any corner of the world, grab a few cocktails to wash down all that amazing street food, and save room for dessert: The Golden Gaytime count is what happens when culinary creatives decide to step up an Aussie classic a couple of notches.

 The sheer amount of food options can be overwhelming, so check out this first-timer’s guide to Eat Street Northshore before you go